PacifiCorp could be on the hook for billions after jury verdict in devastating Oregon wildfires

 The jury heard testimony Monday afternoon over whether to make PacifiCorp pay punitive damages.
 Nick Rosinia, an attorney for plaintiffs, told the jurors they should award punitive damages totaling five times what they have already been awarded for the harm PacifiCorp caused.

+“For its reckless and outrageous action on Labor Day, it’s the only way they will truly get your message,” Rosinia said.

-Doug Dixon, an attorney for the power company, insisted that none were warranted.
+Doug Dixon, an attorney for the power company, insisted no punitive damages were warranted.
 The company keeps working on safety and was not recklessly negligent, he said.
 And while lawyers for the property owners described PacifiCorp as deep-pocketed, the company is $9 billion in debt.

 Among those in court for the verdict was Rachelle McMaster, whose home in the town of Otis near the Oregon coast was destroyed in the fires.
 Wearing a tie-dye T-shirt that read “keep Earth awesome,” she wiped her eyes and clasped her spouse’s hand after it was read.